-2. A student who has gained 240 credits, of which at least 120 credits have been gained at 2000 level in approved modules in Medicine and 120 credits of advanced standing or 120 credits in such subjects as the Dean may accept as an equivalent qualification, may be admitted to the Honours B.Sc.
-Degree programme in Medicine.
+2. A student who has gained 240 credits, of which at least 120 credits have been gained at 2000 level in approved modules in Medicine and 120 credits of advanced standing or 120 credits in such subjects as the Dean may accept as an equivalent qualification, and meets all other programme rules and requirements may be permitted entry to the Honours B.Sc.
+Degree programme in Medicine in accordance with the Policy on Entry to Honours.